agPrograms/cordconv/README.md

 ## Usage
 Follow the menu prompts.
 Get a DMS Coordinate/Lat or Long, like: 44 35' 59.26" N Enter each step of the coordinate.
 '44' - Degrees, '35' - Minutes, '59' - Seconds
-You will then receive an output, like: (44, 39.983)
+You will then receive an output, like: (44, 39.983) That's it!

-That's it!
+##Suspicious File Notice
+It is known that when you download this application (from releases), it will warn you that the file has no known owner/developer signed.
+That is fine, the code is all here!
+If you do not trust it, thats ok.
+You can use a package called pyinstaller to convert it to a .exe yourself or just download this branch's cordconv2.py file and run it yourself!